WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 (Once the above steps are complete, you have explicitly set  Defender for Cloud server Plans, to Disabled, on the Resource Level, for all Machines in the supplied Subscription ID **This overrides ANY Defender for Cloud Server Plan settings defined on the subscription level**.)

-## Step 3: Enable Server - Plan 2 on the Subscription
+## Step 3: Enable Defender for Cloud Server - Plan 2 on the Subscription

 For the Subscription that was supplied in Step 1 and Step 2, follow the Defender for Cloud - Server Plan 2 enablement steps outlined here : [Deploy Defender for Servers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/tutorial-enable-servers-plan#enable-on-azure-aws-or-gcp)

-## Step 4: Update the Tag Value from "Disabled" to "Enabled" for the Machines that require Server - Plan 2
+## Step 4: Update the Tag Value from "Disabled" to "Enabled" for machines that require Server - Plan 2 to be Enabled

 You can use a powershell script or Rest API call to automate this, for the sake of simplicity the modification was performed using the Portal :

 ![Azure Portal - Update Tag](Screenshots/Picture18.png)